 Universal Credit (UC) is being rolled out in different ways and areas across the country.
-This document relates to those who live in an area where 'full service' UC has been introduced (e.g. in the area covered by Newcastle City Jobcentre Plus office).
+This document relates to those who live in an area where 'full service' UC has been introduced in the area covered by Newcastle City and Newcastle East Jobcentres and from 15 March 2017, Newcastle West.
 This means that someone living in a 'full service' area who makes a new claim for any of the six 'legacy benefits' that UC is replacing will have to claim UC instead and that the full UC rules and systems will apply to them.